Lesson 1 of 6

 SO WHAT?

 The primary sources on the life and theology of the Apostle Paul are his seven undisputed letters (Romans, 1 and 2 Corinthians, Galatians, Philippians, 1 Thessalonians, and Philemon).
-In addition, the Acts of the Apostles is the chief secondary source.
-But 2 Timothy has also had an importance for understanding Paul, portraying him as an apostle who was not only a proclaimer of the gospel but one who was willing to suffer for it.
+The utility of the Acts of the Apostles as a secondary source has been disputed by scholars.
+2 Timothy has also been important for understanding Paul, portraying him as an apostle who was not only a proclaimer of the gospel but one who was willing to suffer for it.
 Paul is portrayed as the ideal Christian and apostle.

 WHERE DO I FIND IT?